jam-mar/Csharp_for_Typescript_Developers/README.md

 Go to [Course](https://jam-mar.github.io/js-to-csharp-crash-course/) to view the course.

-# JavaScript/TypeScript to C# Course

-Go to [Course](https://jam-mar.github.io/js-to-csharp-crash-course/) to view the course.

 ## About This Course

-This comprehensive course is designed to help JavaScript, TypeScript, and Node.js developers transition smoothly to the C# and .NET ecosystem.
+This comprehensive course is designed to help JavaScript, TypeScript, and Node.js developers transition to the C# and .NET ecosystem.
 The course combines theoretical learning with practical application through a real-world project implementation.

 ## Linked Project Repository